apache/cloudstack-docs-admin/source/networking2.rst

 You cannot use firewall rules to open ports for an elastic IP address.
 When elastic IP is used, outside access is instead controlled through the use of security groups.
-See `Section 15.15.2, “Adding a Security Group” <#add-security-group>`_.
+See `"Adding a Security Group" <#adding-a-security-group>`_.

 In an advanced zone, you can also create egress firewall rules by using the virtual router.
-For more information, see `Section 15.22.2, “Egress Firewall Rules in an Advanced Zone” <#egress-firewall-rule>`_.
+For more information, see ":ref:`egress-fw-rules`".

 Firewall rules can be created using the Firewall tab in the Management Server UI.
 This tab is not displayed by default when CloudStack is